dankuck/dankuck.github.io/_posts/2021-07-22-trumans-map-6-politics-is-the-mind-killer.md

 Whitley was writing it down on a legal pad.
 “Yes.
 When we go out canvassing later, you’ve got to say it to every person we meet.
 They’ll love it.
 Oh my god, this is exciting.”

-Whitley was clearly the right person for the job.

 “Alright, another one,” I said, “ ‘You can Trust Truman’.”

 Whitley wrote it on the pad.
 After a couple minutes we added: